SyncraEngine/SyncraEngine/README.md

 ## What's this project about?

-The goal here is to provide a 3D sandbox/engine optimized for social VR use cases that lets you do just about anything in a safe, performant, and flexible way.
+The goal here is to provide a social VR platform built around a modular, extensible engine that lets you do just about anything in a safe, performant, and flexible way.
 A lot of sandbox games don't support VR, have limited editing/scripting tools or capabilities, don't handle user-generated content safely/performantly, or are generally just poorly implemented.
 SyncraEngine's architecture and feature set is focused on extensibility, safety, fidelity, and performance.
 The main objectives here are the following:

 - **Security & Reliability**:
   - Full process/world/script sandboxing